muratk3n/thirdwave/en/tweets/2019/week52.md

 Two Star Wars fans I've seen were *disturbed* after this last one.
 Like Whhhhaaaat da f%%$% was DAT?
 With long face, looking down and everything.
 I didnt think anyone could make a movie that bad.
+I never thought I'd think fondly of the prequels.
+The latest shit makes them look like masterpieces!

 *2019-12-20 15:56:13*